Trans-Pacific Partnership: United States public opinion

 President Donald Trump has expressed opposition to the TPP as a tenet of his 2016 election platform, which contributed to his popularity.
 Critics complained that while Trump has worked to contain the economic and geostrategic influence of China, withdrawing from the TPP reduced the effectiveness of a treaty that was designed to do exactly that.

 In any case, free trade has been a politically contentious issue in the U.S. Many Presidential candidates vigorously oppose it while those who initially stood behind it became a lot less vocal in their support.
 Following the 2020 Presidential election, there is little enthusiasm for the TPP among elected officials in the federal government.

 New negotiations and CPTPP

 TPP's future was uncertain after the United States withdrew.
 Several signatories, however, signaled their intention to rework TPP without US participation.

 In January 2018, the remaining eleven countries agreed on a revised TPP, now renamed the "Comprehensive and Progressive Agreement for Trans-Pacific Partnership" (CPTPP).
 CPTPP is substantially the same as TPP, but omits 20 provisions that had been added to TPP at US insistence and that are now no longer binding.
 These provisions primarily relate to investment, government procurement and intellectual property.

+On 16 July 2023, Kemi Badenoch, the UK business secretary, signed the accession protocol for the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+The CPTPP is a trade bloc consisting of 11 member states.
+The UK government claims that this agreement will provide British businesses with access to a market of 500 million people, resulting in significant benefits.
+However, critics argue that the economic impact of the deal over a 10-year period will be limited.